 Trying to find the water.

 At her feet, a lonely rock, more of a pebble, Kathy's lips froze in revelation.
 He had held her hand.
-After all that huffing and puffing, after all that ridiculousness of his cock inside her body, her long dismissed private chamber, after all that: he had held her hand.
+After all that huffing and puffing, after all that ridiculousness of his penis inside her body, her long dismissed private chamber, after all that: he had held her hand.
 And Kathy cried.